Kathleen Valley Hydrology Survey

 Environmental

-Additionally, strategic monitoring sites were identified and earmarked for future observation, to serve as benchmarks in assessing sedimentary changes and the consequent ecological impact.
-These sites are intended to facilitate a visual chronicle of any alterations to the sediment profile, offering invaluable insights for both community-led initiatives and consultancy-supported ecological evaluations.
+Additionally, strategic monitoring sites were identified and earmarked for future observation.
+These benchmarks will facilitate a visual chronicle of any alterations to the sediment profile, offering invaluable insights for both community-led initiatives and consultancy-supported ecological evaluations.

-Back at the office, Erik embarked on a meticulous analysis of the collected samples to ascertain their vulnerability to bedload movement.
 This involved sieving each sample to categorise the sediment by size and analysing the comparative composition by weight across different sites.
-The objective was to identify trends in composition changes and determine which areas were most at risk of flooding and which exhibited resilience.
+The objective was clear: to identify trends in compositional changes and determine which areas were most at risk of flooding and which exhibited natural resilience.

 LET'S SHAPE A SUSTAINABLE FUTURE TOGETHER